Cricket-England name strongest available squad for Ashes | Sports-Games

 Cricket-England name strongest available squad for Ashes

-There were no uncapped players in the 17-member squad that included recalls for batsman Zak Crawley and spinner Dom Bess.
-Fast bowler Jofra Archer was also unavailable after he suffered a recurrence of a stress fracture in his elbow and Olly Stone was ruled out with a back injury.
+England named their strongest available squad for the Ashes tour in Australia as all-rounders Ben Stokes and Sam Curran missed out but seamer Stuart Broad was included despite the calf injury he picked up in the test series against India.
+Stokes was unavailable as he continues his indefinite break from cricket to focus on his mental health, while also recovering from a second operation on a broken finger.

-England on Sunday named their strongest available squad for the Ashes tour to Australia as all-rounders Ben Stokes and Sam Curran missed out but seamer Stuart Broad was included despite the calf injury he picked up in the test series against India.
+England named their strongest available squad for the Ashes tour in Australia as all-rounders Ben Stokes and Sam Curran missed out but seamer Stuart Broad was included despite the calf injury he picked up in the test series against India.

 Stokes was unavailable as he continues his indefinite break from cricket to focus on his mental health, while also recovering from a second operation on a broken finger.
 Curran was omitted due to a stress fracture in his lower back.
 There were no uncapped players in the 17-member squad that included recalls for batsman Zak Crawley and spinner Dom Bess.